igorganich/damn-vulnerable-defi-halmos/test/unstoppable/README.md

 halmos_target_address_d348a8b_05 = 0x00000000000000000000000000000000aaaa0002
 halmos_target_address_dc9e083_01 = 0x00000000000000000000000000000000aaaa0005
 ```
 Given that we already know that **0x0...aaaa0005** is the attacker's address, it is easy to guess that we are dealing with recursion.
 Attacker calls its own `attack()` function and thus inflates the analysis with spurious counterexamples.
-Fixing this is quite simple - just use the vm.assume() cheat code when creating a symbolic address:
+Fixing this is quite simple - just use the `vm.assume()` cheatcode when creating a symbolic address:
 ```solidity
 function attack() public {
         address target = svm.createAddress("target");